 I am a Real Estate Agent and HUD Home specialist based out of Norman, Oklahoma and serving the entire metro area including Moore, and Oklahoma City.
 I have helped many people (myself included) in the Norman, Moore, and Oklahoma City area to save tens of thousands of dollars by purchasing homes from HUD.
 Some people may think that buying a HUD home is scary -- it doesn't have to be, and it isn't with the right help.

-Hud Homes for Sale in Norman, Moore, Oklahoma City, and Edmond
+Hud Homes for Sale in Norman, Noble, Blanchard, Newcastle, Moore, Oklahoma City

 What is a HUD Home?
 A hud home is a home that has been foreclosed on, in which the seller had a loan backed by the Federal Housing Administration (FHA Loan).
 Once the foreclosure process has been completed, HUD purchases the homes from the lenders and resells them through their HUD purchase program.